An exciting voyage of discovery among the hidden gems of the Caribbean

 Early morning sailing for St. Martin.
 Arrive for breakfast and disembarkation at 9.00am.

-The M/Y Variety Voyager
+Your vessel: the M/Y Variety Voyager

 The new build 68m/223ft state of the art Mega Yacht accommodates just 72 passengers in 36 cabins.
 Built in 2012 under the latest International “Safety of Life At Sea” (SOLAS 2010) regulations and classified by RINA, the Variety Voyager guarantees guests safety with incomparable comfort and elegance.
 The Variety Voyager seduces her passengers with her sleek lines and ample deck space, very much what one expects from a millionaire’s super yacht.